MileHacker Logo

 Steps

-• Airport Departure: Get THERE two-3 hours before scheduled flight for check-in, security, and passport control.
+• Airport Departure: Show UP 2-3 hours before scheduled flight for check-in, security, and passport control.

 • Migration Card: Return your Migration Card to border control.
-Failure to do so could lead to delays.
+Failure to do so may cause delays.

 Airport & Station Facilities